mailpoet/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.3.2 - 2017-12-19 =
+* Thanked: 2017 finally saw the release of MailPoet 3 and MailPoet Sending Service.
+We wouldn't have done it without your patience and support, for which we are extremely grateful.
+Thank YOU!
+* Wished: 2018 turns out to be an amazing year for all of our beloved and new users, and brings new features to our plugin - we've planned some great things and can't wait to implement them.
+Happy Holidays!
+* Improved: MailPoet will not load its public assets when subscription form widgets are not used.
+Thanks Oliver!

 = 3.3.1 - 2017-12-14 =
 * Fixed: newsletter open/click rates are properly displayed in listings.
 Thanks to all who have reported the issue!